GandhiCloudLab/waiops350-generic-webhook-blog/readme.md

 #### 4.1.
 Run the script

-Goto the `files` folder and Run the below script as like below.
+Go to the `files` folder and Run the below script as like below.

 ```
 sh 30-clear-event.sh